awslabs/ec2-spot-labs/ecs-ec2-spot-fleet/README.md

 # Powering your Amazon ECS Cluster with Amazon EC2 Spot Instances

 Example AWS CloudFormation template for running an Amazon ECS cluster on Amazon EC2 Spot Instances.
+Please see this [blog](https://aws.amazon.com/blogs/compute/powering-your-amazon-ecs-cluster-with-amazon-ec2-spot-instances/) post for more info.

 ## Getting Started